-We evaluated the influence mechanism of the NAO on the SST in the NA (0-65°N) simulated by the 13 models of CMIP5.
-In most of the models, the significant periods of interannual signals obtained by the power spectra are consistent

-405 observation are mainly characterized by interannual signals, so we mainly evaluated the simulation of the relationship between the winter-averaged SST and NAO by these 13 CMIP5 models on the interannual scale.
+We evaluated the influence mechanism of the NAO on the SST in the NA ($0-65^{\circ}$ N) simulated by the 13 models of CMIP5.
+In most of the models, the significant periods of interannual signals obtained by the power spectra are consistent with the observation-based results, and the significant periods of the subpolar and subtropical area-averaged SST in the observation are mainly characterized by interannual signals, so we mainly evaluated the simulation of the rela-

-Based on the observations, the RCs of winter-averaged SST anomalies against the NAO show a significant tripolar distribution along the meridional direction in the NA.
+Based on the observations, the RCs of winter-average SST anomalies against the NAO show a significant tripolar distribution in the meridional direction in the NA.
 Most of the models can reproduce the tripole pattern of the response of the SST anomalies to the NAO.
-In the subtropical NA (25-45°N), most models can reproduce the significant positive response center near the American coast.
-However, in the subpolar region, the simulated locations and magnitude of the negative response centers by most models have some difference from the observation.
+In the subtropical NA (25- 45° N), most models can reproduce the significant positive-response center near the American coast.
+However, in the subpolar region, the simulated locations and magnitude of the negative-response centers by most models have some difference from the observation.

-Further evaluation of the response of the winter-averaged SST anomalies to the NAO simulated by the 13 CMIP5 models in the NA shows that the models can basically reproduce the impact of the wind speed anomalies related to the NAO on turbulent heat flux anomalies in the NA, but the relationship between the anomalies of the NAO-driven turbulent heat flux and SST simulated by the models has some differences from observation-based results in some regions of the NA, especially in the region north of 45°N. In the subpolar NA, the geographical range and magnitude of the negative response of the SST anomalies to the NAO-driven SHF / LHF simulated by most of the models are smaller than those in the observation-based results, which may lead to the bias of the locations and magnitude of the negative response centers of the SST anomalies to the NAO.
-One piece of evidence for this conclusion is that the bias of locations of negative response centers of the SST anomalies to the NAO-driven SHF / LHF simulated by most models is corresponding to the bias of locations of negative response centers of the SST anomalies to the NAO.
-It seems that the influence of the LHF on the SST is weaker than that of the SHF on the SST in the most regions from both the observation-based and simulated results by most models, except for the eastern tropical NA and NorESM1-ME.
+Further evaluation of the response of the winter-average SST anomalies to the NAO simulated by the 13 CMIP5 models in the NA shows that the models can basically reproduce the impact of the wind speed anomalies related to the NAO on turbulent heat flux anomalies in the NA, but the relationship between the anomalies of the NAO-driven turbulent heat flux and SST simulated by the models has some differences from observation-based results in some regions of the NA, especially in the region north of 45° N. In the subpolar NA, the geographical range and magnitude of the negative response of the SST anomalies to the NAO-driven SHF and LHF simulated by most of the models are smaller than those in the observation-based results, which may lead to the bias of the locations and magnitude of the negative-response centers of the SST anomalies related to the NAO.
+One piece of evidence for this conclusion is that the bias of locations of negative-response centers of the SST anomalies related to the NAO-driven SHF and LHF simulated by most models corresponds to the bias of locations of negative-response centers of the SST anomalies related to the NAO.
+It seems that the influence of the LHF on the SST is weaker than that of the SHF on the SST in most regions from both the observationbased and simulated results of most models, except for the eastern tropical NA and NorESM1-ME.
 The weak negative response or strong positive response of the SST anomalies to the NAO-driven LHF simulated by most models may be caused by the rapid response of the ocean to the change of the LHF.